If you have not already done so, please read my introduction page (HERE).

 Unlike many of the other articles in this series that give extensive explanation as to how the drug class work, this article will be more brief and will be nearly identical to the article on Meglitinides (HERE).

-Obviously, since this drug makes your pancreas release more insulin, it is not suitable for Type 1’s who do not have the ability to produce this insulin.
-This drug is for Type 2’s only.
+Obviously, since this drug makes your pancreas release more insulin, it is not suitable for people with Type 1 who do not have the ability to produce this insulin.
+This drug is for people with Type 2 only.

 This drug class has an A1c lowering ability of 1.0 to 2.0% (1).